 - Unseen (helpline for anyone with concerns or questions about modern slavery) – 08000 121 700.

-If you are concerned about the welfare of a child or children you can report this to The Devon Childrens and Families Partnership or for adults you can report this to Devon Safeguarding Adults Partnership.
+If you are concerned about the welfare of a child or children you can report this to The Devon Children and Families Partnership or for adults you can report this to the Torbay and Devon Safeguarding Adults Partnership.

 Public authorities have a Statutory Duty to Notify the Secretary of State of any individual identified in England and Wales as a suspected victim of slavery or human trafficking.